Rev. David and Polly Johnson Memorial Peace and Justice Award

 The Rev. David and Polly Johnson Memorial Peace and Justice Education Award honors Rev. David and Polly Johnson’s legacy as grassroots workers for peace and justice in Palestine whose exceptional lives continue to inspire thousands.
 The award recognizes House of Hope Vision School volunteers and supporters who have made exceptional contributions to the movement for peace and justice through trauma-informed childhood education in Palestine.

-2024 Recipient:
+2026 Recipient:

 Donate Today!

-Please congratulate Kristi by donating to the House of Hope Peace and Justice Education Fund in the donation form below.
+Please congratulate Tom by donating to the House of Hope Peace and Justice Education Fund in the donation form below.
 With your generous support, we will make significant strides in expanding our programs and resources for peace and justice education.

 Award Criteria